 Net Primary Productivity or NPP can be defined as the rate of accumulation of biomass or energy.
-The energy utilised during metabolic processes such as respiration is excluded from gross productivity.
+The energy utilised during metabolic processes such as respiration is excluded from gross productivity (GPP).

 NPP is calculated primarily by an increase in the biomass in a unit time per unit area.

 - Organic matters are synthesised by plants by the process of photosynthesis.
-In the process, light energy is converted to chemical energy and stored in plant parts.
+In the process, light energy is converted to chemical energy and stored in the plant cells.
 It is available for the consumption by the organisms of the next trophic level

 - Autotrophs or primary producers are responsible to trap solar energy

 - Carbon dioxide and water are used to form carbohydrates, which are stored